smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 * Impacted Platforms: Android

 ## Introduction
-This proposal is to improve the case where SDL applications need to work with the custom RouterService.
-The definition of custom RouterService varies, but this proposal refers to the case where a head unit requires an OEM-specific app to work as a RouterService.
+This proposal is to improve the case where SDL applications need to work with custom RouterService.
+A custom RouterService refers to the RouterService that does not use the open source's RouterService code.
+The app that contains custom RouterService must indicate the flag in its AndroidManifest.xml.
+This proposal refers to the case where an OEM-specific head unit requires an OEM-specific app to work as the RouterService.
-For instance, if the OEM uses a specific Bluetooth server UUID that differs from SDL standard ones, that should be a custom RouterService.
+For instance, if an OEM uses a specific Bluetooth server UUID that differs from SDL standard ones, that should be a custom RouterService.

 ## Motivation

-Currently, AndroidManifest.xml can indicate the application has a custom RouterService, similar to the example below:
+In order to use a custom RouterService, AndroidManifest.xml must indicate the application has a custom RouterService, similar to the example below:
 ```java
     <service
         android:name=".SdlRouterService"